 Our country was founded with unique circumstances which have allowed us to flourish.
-At the time our original citizens began settling; they came not for the riches which lay under our soil but for the opportunity for a better life.
+At the time our original citizens began settling, they came not for the riches which lay under our soil but for the opportunity for a better life.
 They came knowing they could own their own land, lending to what today is our independence.
-We built a civilization of entrepreneurs who knew it was okay to create autonomy from government.
-The attitude of the early settlers gave life to our current optimism as we realized dreams will become our reality.
+We built a civilization of entrepreneurs who knew it was okay to create autonomy from the government.
+The attitude of the early settlers gave life to our optimism as we realized dreams will become our reality.

-Early settlers had a deep inner moral compass, which has proven to assist us today in major decisions such as providing for the less fortunate both at home and throughout the world.
+Early settlers had a deep inner moral compass, which has proven to assist us today in major decisions such as providing for the less fortunate at home and throughout the world.
 Our charitable attitude enables the private sector an opportunity to solve community issues.

 Family units were important to early settlers as all members were needed in an agrarian society to sustain livelihood.
-We live in a different lifestyle today, yet family fulfills exactly the same purpose as it did then, with less obvious physical needs.
+We live a different lifestyle today, yet family fulfills the same purpose as it did then, with less obvious physical needs.

-Clearly our right to own private property has proven to be a fulfillment of the “pursuit of happiness” and protection from dominion by other countries or peoples.
+Clearly, our right to own private property has proven to be a fulfillment of the “pursuit of happiness” and protection from dominion by other countries or peoples.
 Homeownership in America gives its residents wealth unequaled in other countries throughout the world.
-A home builds community, lowers crime, promotes education and allows for consumer confidence.
+A home builds community, lowers crime, promotes education, and allows for consumer confidence.

-Our ability to operate business in a free market encourages high production, creates better goods/services, and promotes private-sector solutions to societal wants, needs, and desires.
+Our ability to operate a business in a free market encourages high production, creates better goods/services, and promotes private-sector solutions to societal wants, needs, and desires.